foggerty/thebook/PronunciationGuide.md

 *The Arabic Article* (*al*, *l*).
 This is assimilated to a following *d, ḍ, dh, n, r, s, sh, ṣ, t th, z, ẓ*.
 Example: *adh-dhirā* (not *al-dhirā*’), *ar-radif* (not *al-radif*).
 When a proceeding word ends in a vowel, the 'l' form is used, the antecedent vowel replacing the *a* in *al*.
 Thus, *wa-l-bayt*, not *wal-al-bayt*.

 *The Feminine Ending -ah*.
-When followed by a noun in the genitive, the feminine form ending *-ah* becomes *-āt*.
-Thus *'uqdat al-ibhām* (not *'uqdah al-ibhām*) 'the joint of the thunb'. the *h* is not pronounced and, in fact, many writers omit it altogether.
+When followed by a noun in the genitive, the feminine form ending *-ah* becomes *-at*.
+Thus *‘uqdat al-ibhām* (not *‘uqdah al-ibhām*) 'the joint of the thunb'. the *h* is not pronounced and, in fact, many writers omit it altogether.

 In Turkish there are two “i”s, one dotted the other not.